Weebad123/lendana/README.md

 - Lender should be able to withdraw the interest earned.
 - Lender should be able to cancel lending order, if no matching is found for a specified deadline.

+* Between When Lender Submits a Lending Order and When A Borrower Is Matched, the lent tokens would just be sitting idly in the Token Vault; That is Not Capital Efficient.

+- for That reason, Until lender's order is matched, lender's lent tokens would be used in staking so lender can earn additional rewards

 * Specifies loan terms including the following struct:
   { + interest rate. + lending duration
   }>